annacmc/mvc-store/README.md

-# mvc-store
+# Anna's MVC store

-A testing project to learn about building an eCommerce store platform using Laravel/PHP
+A testing project to learn about building an eCommerce store platform using Laravel/PHP and working with MVC development.